Bothriechis nubestris

-Bothriechis nubestris, the Talamancan palm-pitviper, is a species of pit viper native to Costa Rica.
+Bothriechis nubestris, the Talamancan palm-pitviper, is a species of pit viper native to cloud forests and montane rainforests in Costa Rica, specifically San José, Cartago and Limón.
 The snake was mistaken for Bothriechis nigroviridis.

 Description

-The snake is a small-medium size snake.
+The snake is a small-medium size, slender snake.
 It lives in trees and has a green-black coloration.
 The snake grows up to 30 inches, but many grow less than 24 inches.
 It is only discovered in Costa Rica.
-The snake kills with a toxic called nigroviriditoxin.
-The toxin itself was discovered in 2015.
+The snake kills with a toxin which is likely to be nigroviriditoxin.
+The toxin itself was discovered in 2015, and B. nubestris would be the first new-world viperid outside of rattle snakes to produce it.

+The snake lacks supercillary scales, differing the species from both B. schlegelii and B. supraciliaris.
+B. nubestris also differs from most other Bothriechis species with its colouring - only similar in that respect to B. nigroviridis, which it differs to in its scale numbers and shapes (specifically, B. nubestris has thin 'kidney-shaped' supraoculars.)

 Discovery

 The snake was first spotted by the University of Central Florida in 2001, but was mistaken for another species.
 It was discovered by DNA tests and named recently.

+Etymology

+'nubestris' means 'belonging to the clouds' as it is a combination of the Latin noun nubes (meaning 'cloud') and the Latin suffix '-estris' (meaning 'belonging to').
+This is in reference to the cloud forests it generally lives near.

+Reproduction

+B. nubestris reproduce sexually and are ovoviviparous.